 1 tbsp coconut sugar (can use regular granulated sugar)

 1 large red onion, sliced

 2 cups sugar snap peas, or snow peas

 red chili sauce to garnish

-- Combine garlic, ginger, and serrano chilis and crush with a mortar and pestle until all combined.
-Marinate shrimp in a bowl with lime juice, chili lime seasoning, smoked paprika, salt, and cracked black pepper.
+- Combine garlic, ginger, and chilis and crush with a mortar and pestle until all combined.
+Marinate shrimp in a bowl with lime juice, chili lime seasoning, paprika, cumin, salt, and cracked black pepper.
 Set aside.

-- In a skillet pan on medium-high heat add olive oil or sesame oil.
-Add garlic, ginger, and serrano chili mixture and stir.
-Cook until fragrant.
-Add onions, mushrooms, bell peppers, and sugar snap peas.
+- In a deep-sided skillet on medium-high heat add sesame oil.
+Add garlic, ginger, and chili mixture and stir.
+Cook until slightly browned and fragrant.

-- Next add in curry paste, cumin, coriander, chili lime seasoning, coconut milk, sugar, fish oil, soy sauce, rice vinegar, and corn starch.
-Mix well, allow to simmer.
-Taste and adjust fish oil and/or soy sauce if needed.
+- Next add in curry paste, coconut milk, tomato paste, fire roasted tomatoes, rice vinegar, fish oil, soy sauce and broth.
+Add in spice mix.
+Mix well and allow to simmer.
+Taste and adjust fish oil, soy sauce, spices if needed.

-- Next add in the shrimp and allow to fully cook.
+- Reduce heat and add in the shrimp and allow to fully cook, turning pink.

-- Garnish with fresh basil leaves and red chili sauce.
+- Garnish with fresh basil leaves and red chili sauce if desired.
 Serve alongside jasmine rice.
+Enjoy!